<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=585972928235617&amp;ev=PageView&amp;noscript=1">

 Using The Consumer Journey to Sell Solutions

-The next morning, an email was waiting in my inbox about a Fall Savings Event.
-Later that day as I was scrolling through Facebook, I saw an ad for the furniture store in my feed.
+The next day, as I was scrolling through Instagram, I saw an ad for the furniture store in my feed.
+Later that day, an email was waiting in my inbox about an upcoming savings event.
 The furniture store was hoping to persuade me as I moved through my consumer journey.

 The Power of the Consumer Journey

-When a solution is presented in the context of the consumer journey, not by product mix, it makes it clear that each piece is essential to properly influence the target persona's consumer journey, which helps to greatly reduce the likelihood that the prospect will want to cut out some part of your solution.
+When you present a solution in the context of the consumer journey instead of the product mix, it makes it clear that each piece is essential to influence the consumer as they move through their journey properly.
+Presenting your solution this way helps to greatly reduce the likelihood that the prospect will want to cut out some part of your solution because they can clearly see the role that each place plays in driving their desired business results.

-The furniture store did a great job attracting my attention during the TV commercial.
-They kept me engaged through email marketing and Facebook ads.
-Their Fall Savings Event motivated me to visit the store where they then converted me into a happy customer.
-I was excited to advocate for the store by showing off my new couch on my social media accounts once it arrived at my house.
+The furniture store did a great job attracting attention during the TV commercial.
+They kept me engaged through Instagram ads and email marketing.
+Their savings event motivated me to visit the store, and they converted me into a happy customer.
+I was happy to advocate for the store by showing off my new sectional in my social media feeds once it arrived.

-This is exactly what you want for your customers (and prospects) — to see how your products can affect their target audience's consumer journey and the importance of each strategic tactic you're proposing at each point of the journey.
+This is exactly what you want for your customers (and prospects) — to see how your solutions can affect their target persona's consumer journey and the importance of each strategic tactic you're proposing at each point of the journey.

 Presenting with the Consumer Journey in Mind

-When solutions are presented to match the target audience's consumer journey, it’s important to position them so the prospect understands how you and your company's solutions will help them:
+When solutions are presented to match the target persona's consumer journey, it’s important to position them so the prospect understands how you and your company's solutions will help them:

 1. Attract a consumer